Michael Moorcock: Jerry Cornelius

 Another of Moorcock's creations is Jerry Cornelius, a hip urban adventurer of ambiguous gender; the same characters featured in each of several Cornelius books.
 These books were satirical of modern times, including the Vietnam War, and continued to feature another variation of the multiverse theme.
 The first Jerry Cornelius book, The Final Programme (1968), was made into a feature film in 1973.
 Its story line is identical to two of the Elric stories: The Dreaming City and The Dead Gods' Book.
 Since 1998, Moorcock has returned to Cornelius in a series of new stories: The Spencer Inheritance, The Camus Connection, Cheering for the Rockets, and Firing the Cathedral, which was concerned with 9/11.
 All four novellas were included in the 2003 edition of The Lives and Times of Jerry Cornelius.
-Moorcock's recent Cornelius story, "Modem Times", appeared in The Solaris Book of New Science Fiction: Volume 2, published in 2008, this was expanded in 2011 as "Modem Times 2.0"(PM Press).
+Moorcock's recent Cornelius story, "Modem Times", appeared in The Solaris Book of New Science Fiction: Volume 2, published in 2008, this was expanded in 2011 as "Modem Times 2.0" (PM Press).
 Additionally, a version of Cornelius also appeared in Moorcock's 2010 Doctor Who novel The Coming of the Terraphiles.
 Pegging the President (PS.
 2018), The Fracking Factory (PS, 2018) are two recent novellas, Wigan!
-(NEW WORLDS 2024) appeared in the magazine's 60th anniversary issue and further stories are forthcoming.
+(NEW WORLDS, 2024) appeared in the magazine's 60th-anniversary issue and further stories are forthcoming.
+Since 1963 Moorcock has been obsessed with creating what he calls a new mythoology for the current age, creating a kind of Commedia dell' Arte troupe of characters which can appear in many guises and forms to deal with a wide range of subject matter.

 Views on fiction writing

-Moorcock is a fervent supporter of Mervyn Peake's works.
+Moorcock is a fervent admirer of Mervyn Peake's works.

 Moorcock is critical of J. R. R. Tolkien's works.
 He met both Tolkien and C. S. Lewis in his teens and claims to have liked them personally even though he does not admire them on artistic grounds.
-Moorcock criticised works such as The Lord of the Rings for their "Merry England" comfort-fantasy point of view, equating Tolkien's novel to the reassuring tone of BBC Children's Hour, designed to calm children down for bed-time and Winnie-the-Pooh in his essay "Epic Pooh".
+Moorcock criticised works such as The Lord of the Rings for their "Merry England" comfort-fantasy point of view, equating Tolkien's novel to the reassuring tone of the BBC's Children's Hour, designed to calm children down for bed-time and Winnie-the-Pooh in his essay "Epic Pooh".
 Even so, James Cawthorn and Moorcock included The Lord of the Rings in Fantasy: The 100 Best Books (Carroll & Graf, 1988), and their review is not dismissive.

 Moorcock has also criticized writers for their political agendas.
 He included Robert A. Heinlein and H. P. Lovecraft among this group in a 1978 essay, "Starship Stormtroopers" (Anarchist Review).
-There he criticised the production of "authoritarian" fiction by certain canonical writers and Lovecraft for having antisemitic, misogynistic, and racist viewpoints woven into his short stories.
+There, Moorock criticised the production of "authoritarian" fiction by certain canonical writers and Lovecraft for having antisemitic, misogynistic, and racist viewpoints woven into his short stories.